mklarqvist/tachyon/README.md

 Tachyon, or `YON` for short, is an open source C++ software library for reading, writing, and manipulating sequence variant data in a lossless and bit-exact representation.
 It is completely compatible with BCF/VCF.
 It was developed with a focus on enabling fast experimentation and storage of population-scaled datasets.

 ## Perfomance
-For reference, we compared yon to bcf on a server running Linux Ubuntu, with an Intel Xeon E5-2697 v3 processor and 64GB of DDR4-2133 RAM.
+For reference, we compared yon to bcf on a server running Linux Ubuntu, with an Intel Xeon E5-2697 v3 processor, 64GB of DDR4-2133 RAM, and a pair of Intel SSE 750 NVMe drives running in RAID-0.

 The following tests were run on the first release of [Haplotype Reference Consortium](http://www.haplotype-reference-consortium.org/) (HRC) data.
 There are ~39 million phased SNPs in 32,488 samples.
 Left panel: Filesizes for chromosomes 1-22.
 Right panel: We generated a yon archive for this dataset (left) and compared file sizes for both uncompressed (ubcf and uyon) and compressed data (bcf and yon) and next retrieved the site-specific information only (dropping all FORMAT fields; right).